Johannis de Rijke: The Port of Yokohama

+In addition to their works on the Tone River, de Rijke and Rouwenhorst Mulder collaborated on plans for improvements to the Port of Yokohama between 1886 and 1889, during which time the port authorities received an alternative proposal from the British Indian engineer Henry Spencer Palmer.
+The port's redevelopment was funded in part by reparations from the United States following the Shimonoseki campaign.
+The plans were similar in overall layout, but differed fundamentally in the construction methods and layout of the breakwaters.

+Despite expert recommendations favouring de Rijke's design, diplomatic pressures led to the adoption of Palmer's proposal in 1889.
+The works were beset by extensive delays which were attributed primarily to the substandard quality of concrete used in construction, and the works were not completed until 1896.

+Spencer's proposal received backing through British diplomatic channels, whereas de Rijke and Rouwenhorst Mulder's received negligible support from the Netherlands government.
+The fundamental difference between the two designs lay in the construction of the foundations for the breakwaters, with de Rijke opting for fascine mattresses, a decision informed by the soft soils of the port's seabed.
+In contrast, Palmer's design relied on extensive use of concrete and was found to be problematic in such soft ground conditions.

+The decision to proceed with Palmer's design led to significant Japanese media coverage and protracted written correspondence, along with allegations of corruption being made against several officials.

 Joganji River Flood Protection

-In 1891 de Rijke was involved in works at the Joganji River in Fukuyama-ken, after it was discerned that the river lacked adequate storage capacity to handle excessive rainfall.
-This deficiency was starkly highlighted by the Ansei dike breach, resulting in the inundation of over 1,500 hectares of land.
+De Rijke undertook works from 1891 at the Joganji River in Fukuyama-ken, in order to improve the river’s storage capacity and mitigate flooding during excessive rainfall.
+The need for the works had been highlighted by a dike breach at Ansei, which had resulted in the inundation of over 1,500 hectares of land.
 In response to this event, de Rijke was commissioned to devise a comprehensive flood protection strategy for the region.

-His proposal encompassed an array of measures, including the construction of twelve bank defences to safeguard agricultural zones, the establishment of a double dike system, downstream river regulation, and the enhancement of the river's storage capacity through riverbed widening.
+His proposal involved measures such as the construction of twelve bank defences to safeguard agricultural zones, the establishment of a double dike system, downstream river regulation, and the enhancement of the river's storage capacity by widening the riverbed.

-The implementation of this ambitious project commenced in 1903.
-Although de Rijke departed in 1906, the project continued under different stewardship and reached completion in 1926.
 A contemporaneous photograph bears the caption: "Johannes de Rijke, an engineer employed by the Ministry of the Interior, who suffered the results of it flooding in 1899, once described it as 'not a river, but a waterfall.'
 The plan involves an investment of a substantial 10,000 yen for the river's renovation, initiating erosion control work on the upstream Yukawa River from 1901, projected over a 20-year period.”
-De Rijke himself characterised the Joganji River as more akin to rapids than a conventional river.
+De Rijke characterised the Joganji River as more akin to rapids than a conventional river.